4 Great Steakhouses in Alabama | Alina Andras | NewsBreak Original

-If you live in Alabama and you love going out with your loved ones from time to time, here is a list of four amazing steakhouses in Alabama that are known for serving absolutely delicious food made with fresh and high-quality ingredients only.
+If you live in Alabama and you love trying new restaurants from time to time, here is a list of four amazing steakhouses in Alabama that are known for serving absolutely delicious food, every day of the week.
+Here's what made it on the list.

 4 Great Steakhouses in Alabama